walinejs/waline/docs/src/en/guide/client/intro.md

 Waline official provides the [`@waline/client`](https://www.npmjs.com/package/@waline/client), written in Vue + TypeScript, and the size is only 53kb gzip.

-## Introduce
+## Introduction

 You can use CDN or npm to import Waline.
-We provide mutiple versions.
+We provide multiple versions.

 For details about Waline import, please refer to [Importing Client](./import.md).